 Google has recently rolled a testing algorithm where Google picks what Title Tag it wishes to display on the SERPs.
-Many SEO professionals are already unhappy about this.
+Many SEO professionals are already unhappy about this new update about Google rewriting Title Tags.
 They are also curious to know if the recent change in Title Tags affects the current rankings of the website.
 Well, the answer is NO!

 John Mueller – The search Advocate at Google, recently confirmed this in one of his Twitter interactions.

 — 🧀 John 🧀 (@JohnMu) August 28, 2021